 “Scores effectively predict the number of claims consumers file and the total cost of those claims.
 Their use is likely to make the price of insurance better match the risk of loss that consumers pose.
 Thus, on average, as a result of the use of scores, higher-risk consumers pay higher premiums and lower-risk consumers pay lower premiums” according to the Federal Trade Commission.

-This can sound like an unsettling way to determine auto insurance rates, but this actually works in favor of the consumer!
+This can sound like an unsettling way to determine auto insurance rates.
+Luckily, this actually works in favor of the consumer!
 A credit score is in your control, and as your credit score improves, so can the rates insurance companies can offer.

 Credit Karma sheds some light on this subject with helpful tips on how to improve your credit score over time.